Virginia Woolf: Mental health

 Over the rest of her life, she suffered recurrent bouts of depression.
 In 1940, a number of factors appeared to overwhelm her.
 Her biography of Roger Fry had been published in July, and she had been disappointed in its reception.
 The horrors of war depressed her, and their London homes had been destroyed in the Blitz in September and October.
 Woolf had completed Between the Acts (published posthumously in 1941) in November, and completing a novel was frequently accompanied by exhaustion.
 Her health became increasingly a matter of concern, culminating in her decision to end her life on 28 March 1941.

+She also suffered many physical ailments such as headaches, backache, fevers and faints, which related closely to her psychological stress.
+These often lasted for weeks or even months, and impeded her work: "What a gap! ... for 60 days; & those days spent in wearisome headache, jumping pulse, aching back, frets, fidgets, lying awake, sleeping draughts, sedatives, digitalis, going for a little walk, & plunging back into bed again."

 Though this instability would frequently affect her social life, she was able to continue her literary productivity with few interruptions throughout her life.
-Woolf herself provides not only a vivid picture of her symptoms in her diaries and letters, but also her response to the demons that haunted her and at times made her long for death: "But it is always a question whether I wish to avoid these glooms...
+Woolf herself provides not only a vivid picture of her symptoms in her diaries and letters but also her response to the demons that haunted her and at times made her long for death: "But it is always a question whether I wish to avoid these glooms...
 These 9 weeks give one a plunge into deep waters...
 One goes down into the well & nothing protects one from the assault of truth."

 Psychiatry had little to offer Woolf, but she recognised that writing was one of the behaviours that enabled her to cope with her illness: "The only way I keep afloat... is by working...
 Directly I stop working I feel that I am sinking down, down.
 And as usual, I feel that if I sink further I shall reach the truth."
-Sinking under water was Woolf's metaphor for both the effects of depression and psychosis— but also for finding truth, and ultimately was her choice of death.
+Sinking underwater was Woolf's metaphor for both the effects of depression and psychosis— but also for finding the truth, and ultimately was her choice of death.

 Throughout her life, Woolf struggled, without success, to find meaning in her illness: on the one hand, an impediment, on the other, something she visualised as an essential part of who she was, and a necessary condition of her art.
-Her experiences informed her work, such as the character of Septimus Warren Smith in Mrs Dalloway (1925), who, like Woolf, was haunted by the dead, and ultimately takes his own life rather than be admitted to a sanitorium.
+Her experiences informed her work, such as the character of Septimus Warren Smith in Mrs Dalloway (1925), who, like Woolf, was haunted by the dead, and ultimately takes his own life rather than be admitted to a sanatorium.